Australian Dance Theatre: Tours

-The company has toured performances extensively throughout Australia, as well as Ireland, Korea, Canada, USA, UK, The Netherlands, Germany, France, Belgium, Monaco, Japan, Spain, Austria, Italy, Luxembourg, Portugal, Norway, and Colombia.
+The company has toured extensively throughout Australia and internationally, including tours across Europe and the Americas.

 Accolades

-ADT has garnered 28 industry awards since 2002, was the first Australian company invited to the Edinburgh Festival and is the only Australian company to be invited to perform at Théâtre de la Ville in Paris.
+In 1980, ADT's Wildstars opened the Edinburgh Festival, with the company becoming the first Australian arts group to appear at the festival.

 International Centre for Choreography

 The International Centre for Choreography (ICC) at the ADT, supported by the Tanja Liedtke Foundation, was founded around 2016.
 It fosters choreographic initiatives locally and internationally, including residencies and other opportunities at ADT for the winners of the International Choreographic Competition Hannover (for which Garry Stewart has been on the judging panel).
 Its mission is "to facilitate open research and experimentation in a supportive and professional environment".
 Other initiatives of the ICC include dance workshops, discussion panels, collaborations, and screen dance projects.